oracle-devrel/cd3-automation-toolkit/README.md

 <img width="434" alt="image" src="https://user-images.githubusercontent.com/103475219/199982639-3b78c9cc-1b30-4a78-bafb-75ceb05309c0.png">
 <br><br>

+`To ease the execution of toolkit, we have provided the steps to build an image which encloses the code base and its package dependencies.
+Follow the steps provided below to clone the repo and build the image.`
+<br><br>

 ## Getting Started

 ### To clone the repo
-* Click on the "Code" button located towards the top right side of the repo page.
+* Open your terminal and change the directory to the one where you want to download the git repo.
-* Copy the HTTPS link and run the git clone command as below inside the directory where the repo needs to be cloned: git clone https://github.com/oracle-devrel/cd3-automation-toolkit
+* Run the git clone command as shown below: git clone https://github.com/oracle-devrel/cd3-automation-toolkit
-* Once the cloning command completes successfully, the repo will replicate to the local directory
+* Once the cloning command completes successfully, the repo will replicate to the local directory.
 * Run command "git pull" or "git pull <repo_web_url> main" to replicate any new changes to the repo upon a new release

 ### To build an image

-* Change directory to cd3-automation-toolkit(i.e. cloned repo).
+* Change directory to cd3-automation-toolkit(i.e. the cloned repo in your local).
 * Run docker build -t cd3toolkit:${image_tag} -f Dockerfile --pull --no-cache .
 <br><br>
 ### To save the image (Optional)